gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 - LJ PME is not supported on GPUs.

-- When GROMACS is built with SYCL using oneAPI for AMD/NVIDIA GPUs, only hybrid mode (``-pmefft cpu``) is supported.
+- When |Gromacs| is built with SYCL using oneAPI for AMD/NVIDIA GPUs, only hybrid mode (``-pmefft cpu``) is supported.
 Fully-offloaded PME is supported when using oneAPI for Intel GPUs and hipSYCL for AMD/NVIDIA GPUs.